COMSOC-Community/comsoc-website/README.md

 complete_proceedings: /assets/proceedings/comsoc2006.pdf
 ---
 ```
-The `complete_proceedings` is not mandatory, it corresponds to the full proceedings (it is for now
+The `complete_proceedings` is not mandatory; it corresponds to the full proceedings (it is for now
-only available for the first 4 editions).
-If such file exists, add it to the folder
+only available for the first four editions).
+If such a file exists, add it to the folder
 `docs/assets/proceedings/`
 [\[link\]](https://github.com/COMSOC-Community/comsoc-website/tree/main/docs/assets/proceedings/)

 To add the PDF files of the papers, create a folder `assets/proceedings/comsoc-YEAR/`
 [\[link\]](https://github.com/COMSOC-Community/comsoc-website/tree/main/docs/assets/proceedings/)